Photo from City of Phoenix/ FitPHX

-Crosswalks can be marked with bricks or bright swaths of paint.
-Or, better yet, elevate the crosswalks to curb level, a solution that works in Boulder, Colorado, and rural Harrisonburg, Virginia.
+Mark them with bright swaths of paint, brick or, better yet, elevate them to curb level, a solution that works in Boulder, Colorado, and rural Harrisonburg, Virginia.

 5. Add medians or pedestrian islands in the middle of busy streets

-Medians or pedestrian islands reduce crashes by providing a refuge for people crossing the street.
-The FHWA deems them among its "proven safety countermeasures."
+This has been shown to reduce crashes by 46 percent, by providing a refuge for people crossing the street.
+The FHWA deems this one of its nine "proven safety countermeasures."

 6. Give walkers a head start at traffic lights

-A 3- to 7-second head start allows pedestrians to enter the crosswalk first and be more visible to motorists, resulting in up to 60 percent fewer pedestrian-vehicle collisions, according to the National Association of City Transportation Officials.
+A three- to seven-second head start allows pedestrians to enter the crosswalk first and be more visible to motorists, resulting in up to 60 percent fewer pedestrian-vehicle collisions, according to the National Association of City Transportation Officials.